 Emerging market vulnerabilities and supply chain risks

-Canadian businesses are heavily integrated into emerging markets, which makes them susceptible to the political and economic instability in these regions.
-In 2024, regions such as Latin America, Sub-Saharan Africa and Southeast Asia are facing heightened risks due to inflation, debt crises and political unrest.
+Canadian businesses are heavily integrated into emerging markets.
+This makes them susceptible to the political and economic instability in these regions.
+Regions like Latin America, Sub-Saharan Africa and Southeast Asia face heightened risks due to inflation, debt crises and political unrest.

 Supply chain disruptions

 Global supply chains, particularly in industries like automotive, electronics and pharmaceuticals, are facing increased disruption risks.
-Nearly 80% of Canadian businesses reported supply chain disruptions over the past three years, with geopolitical risks cited as a major factor, according to a PwC Canada study.
+Nearly 80% of Canadian businesses reported supply chain disruptions over the past three years.
+Geopolitical risks were cited as a major factor, according to a PwC Canada study.

 Terrorism and political violence

-Terrorism and political violence are growing concerns for Canadian companies operating internationally, especially in regions with a history of unrest or conflict.
-The Global Terrorism Index 2022 reports that terrorism-related economic losses reached $26.4 billion globally in 2021, underscoring the ongoing threat to businesses.
+Terrorism and political violence are growing concerns for Canadian companies operating internationally.
+This is especially true in regions with a history of unrest or conflict.
+The Global Terrorism Index 2022 reports that terrorism-related economic losses reached $26.4 billion globally in 2021.
+This underscores the ongoing threat to businesses.

 How terrorism and political violence impacts Canadian companies

-Businesses with operations in regions prone to political violence or terrorism — such as Western Europe, the Middle East and Africa — are exposed to property damage, business interruption and potential loss of life.
+Businesses with operations in regions prone to political violence or terrorism are exposed to property damage, business interruption and potential loss of life.
+These include places like Western Europe, the Middle East and Africa.
 Canadian businesses, particularly in the energy and retail sectors, may find their operations at risk due to these threats.

 Sovereign debt and currency risks

 Emerging market economies are also increasingly vulnerable to sovereign debt crises.
-Rising inflation and interest rates have pushed some countries toward default, creating risks for Canadian businesses with investments in or exports to these nations.
-According to the World Bank, many emerging markets are facing a growing risk of currency devaluation and capital controls, especially in Latin America and Africa.
+Rising inflation and interest rates have pushed some countries toward default.
+This creates risks for Canadian businesses with investments in or exports to these nations.
+According to the World Bank, many emerging markets are facing a growing risk of currency devaluation and capital controls.
+This is especially true in Latin America and Africa.

 How sovereign debt and currency risks impact Canadian Companies

-Companies operating in countries facing sovereign debt issues or currency instability — such as Argentina or Turkey — are at risk of significant financial losses.
+Companies operating in countries facing sovereign debt issues or currency instability are at risk of significant financial losses.
+Examples include Argentina or Turkey.
 Currency devaluation can erode the value of profits, while capital restrictions can prevent businesses from repatriating earnings.

 Climate change and natural disasters

-Environmental risks are increasingly intertwined with geopolitical instability, as climate change exacerbates the frequency and severity of natural disasters and intensifies political and economic stress globally.
+Environmental risks are increasingly intertwined with geopolitical instability.
+Climate change exacerbates the frequency and severity of natural disasters and intensifies political and economic stress globally.
 Canada is not immune to these challenges, with climate-related disasters becoming more frequent and costly.

 Economic impact

-According to the Insurance Bureau of Canada, climate-related disasters cost Canadian businesses nearly $5 billion annually, and these risks are only projected to grow as climate change accelerates.
+According to the Insurance Bureau of Canada, climate-related disasters cost Canadian businesses nearly $5 billion annually.
+These risks are only projected to grow as climate change accelerates.
 Floods, wildfires and severe storms not only disrupt local businesses but also affect global supply chains.

 Geopolitical ties

 Countries that are struggling to adapt to climate change are experiencing heightened social unrest, migration pressures and political instability.
-This can disrupt trade routes, production centres and resource availability, all of which affect Canadian companies with global operations or supply chains in vulnerable regions.
+This can disrupt trade routes, production centres and resource availability.
+All of these affect Canadian companies with global operations or supply chains in vulnerable regions.

 Innovation and AI regulation: A new geopolitical battleground

 Artificial intelligence (AI) is transforming industries and reshaping global economies, but it also presents new geopolitical risks.
-As AI technology advances, countries are racing to regulate it, particularly regarding concerns over misuse, national security and data privacy.
+As AI technology advances, countries are racing to regulate it.
+In particular, there are concerns over misuse, national security and data privacy.

 AI-driven geopolitical impacts

 AI-driven surveillance, cyberattacks and the potential weaponization of AI pose new threats to global stability.
-Governments, particularly in regions like China and the European Union, are working to develop stringent AI regulations, which can create complex environments for Canadian businesses operating in these markets.
+Governments, particularly in regions like China and the European Union, are working to develop stringent AI regulations.
+This can create complex environments for Canadian businesses operating in these markets.

 Sociopolitical risks surrounding AI

-Countries with weaker AI regulations are vulnerable to destabilization, as the technology can be exploited by authoritarian regimes or criminal groups.
-This increases the risk for Canadian companies operating in regions where AI-driven cyberattacks, identity-based kidnappings or surveillance may occur.
+Countries with weaker AI regulations are vulnerable to destabilization where authoritarian regimes or criminal groups exploit the technology.
+This increases risk for Canadian companies operating in regions where AI-driven cyberattacks, identity-based kidnappings or surveillance may occur.

 AI-driven exposure for directors and officers

-With geopolitical instability and regulatory environments becoming more complex, especially in emerging markets and areas like AI regulation, company executives may face increased risks of legal action or personal liability for business decisions.
+Geopolitical instability and regulatory environments are becoming more complex, especially in emerging markets and areas like AI regulation.
+Company executives may face increased risks of legal action or personal liability for the business decisions they make.

 AI’s impact on the economy